 [ aws ]

-This is the AWS Global Accelerator API Reference .
-This guide is for developers who need detailed information about AWS Global Accelerator API actions, data types, and errors.
-For more information about Global Accelerator features, see the AWS Global Accelerator Developer Guide .
+This is the Global Accelerator API Reference .
+This guide is for developers who need detailed information about Global Accelerator API actions, data types, and errors.
+For more information about Global Accelerator features, see the Global Accelerator Developer Guide .

 By using a standard accelerator, you can improve availability of your internet applications that are used by a global audience.
-With a standard accelerator, Global Accelerator directs traffic to optimal endpoints over the AWS global network.
+With a standard accelerator, Global Accelerator directs traffic to optimal endpoints over the Amazon Web Services global network.

 For other scenarios, you might choose a custom routing accelerator.
 With a custom routing accelerator, you can use application logic to directly map one or more users to a specific endpoint among many endpoints.

-Global Accelerator is a global service that supports endpoints in multiple AWS Regions but you must specify the US West (Oregon) Region to create, update, or otherwise work with accelerators.
+Global Accelerator is a global service that supports endpoints in multiple Amazon Web Services Regions but you must specify the US West (Oregon) Region to create, update, or otherwise work with accelerators.
 That is, for example, specify

 The static IP addresses remain assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.
 However, when you delete an accelerator, you lose the static IP addresses that are assigned to it, so you can no longer route traffic by using them.
 You can use IAM policies like tag-based permissions with Global Accelerator to limit the users who have permissions to delete an accelerator.
 For more information, see Tag-based policies .

-For standard accelerators, Global Accelerator uses the AWS global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
+For standard accelerators, Global Accelerator uses the Amazon Web Services global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
 The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is always directed to healthy endpoints.